pdog1111/pdoglauncher/README.md

 ============

 Pdog launcher
-Thankyou for downloading the launcher please let me know if you need an account please report any bugs/error you may incounter
+Thank you for downloading the launcher-- please let me know if you need an account-- please report any bugs/error you may incounter